 The natural world, particularly the wild areas of British Columbia, has always been my primary inspiration, and my practice has been all about exploring its interpretation.
 I have a driving curiosity which means leaving no stone unturned, but I regularly re-visit symbols and themes that intrigue me, using personal motifs and patterns.

-Andrea Pratt was born on Vancouver’s North Shore and spent her childhood with a pencil in her hand, drawing alongside her brothers.
+Andrea Pratt grew up in a house facing Howe Sound and spent her childhood with a pencil in her hand, drawing alongside her brothers.
 At age 19 she started travelling and going to university, and spent the next dozen years living/working/playing/studying/teaching in three regions of British Columbia, the UK and Greece.
 She didn’t start painting again until 18 years after receiving her BFA from the University of Victoria.
-Since then she has worked steadily and continued chasing down new ideas until family tragedy and a cycling accident altered her world.
-2013-2016 saw a three-year painting hiatus and a move to British Columbia’s Sunshine Coast.
-Her studio was finished in the summer of 2016 and she is back to exploring new ideas.
+Since then she has worked steadily, shown and sold her work internationally, and continued chasing down new ideas until life took an unexpected turn after family tragedy and a cycling accident.
+2013-2016 saw a three-year painting hiatus and a move to British Columbia’s Sunshine Coast — into a house facing Howe Sound.
+She is also back home in the studio.